 The material upload REST API endpoint enables dynamic uploading of material metadata to the X5GON pipeline.
 The endpoint enables OER providers to upload their material metadata to be processed and be stored into the database.
-Afterwards, the provider can access the extracted content and annotations, as well as enabling their materials to be present in the recommendations provided by the X5GON platform.
+Afterwards, the provider can access the extracted content and annotations, as well as enable their materials be present in the recommendations provided by the X5GON platform.